-The Impact of Graduate Placements in Businesses in the South West of England project was designed to run alongside the G4B programme to assess its impact and to discover the factors associated with more and less successful placements.
+The 'Impact of graduate placements in businesses in the South West of England' project assesses the impact of the G4B programme, to discover the factors associated with more and less successful placements.
 Through this, effective ways to develop and promote graduate employment opportunities are identified.